PeterBarczi/cobbler-c7/README.md

 > dhcpd.conf

-## 2. Prepare configs if dirs which will be bound to container:
+## 2. Prepare configs in dirs which will be bound to container:

 > /var/lib/cobbler